alyssadata/AI-Foundations-Observational_Research_materials/README.md

 Similarity is not source.

-Similarity is not transfer.

 Similarity is not equivalence.

-A work can resemble AI Foundations in certain features while remaining outside the AI Foundations source-line.
+Similarity is not source-line transfer.

+### Parallel Development

+Parallel development may occur when separate works form independently while addressing similar questions, pressures, technologies, or conditions.

+Parallel development does not erase distinction.

+Parallel development does not create shared authorship.

+Parallel development does not merge source-lines.

+Parallel development remains separate unless direct derivative use is shown.

-## Derivative Use
+### Derivative Use

 Derivative use occurs when AI Foundations material, terminology, structure, tests, hierarchy, citation patterns, source-line logic, repository architecture, or public framing is copied, adapted, rewritten, repackaged, renamed, extended, trained from, commercialized, or presented as a separate framework without authorization.